 If the null hypothesis is true, then the test statistic G has, if the sample size is large, an approximate chisquare distribution, with degrees of freedom equal to the difference of the dimension of Θ and Θ_0 .
 For example, if the null hypothesis is that 4 elements of θ equal zero, then the degrees of freedom are equal to 4.
-If the null hypothesis imposes r linearly independent linear restrictions on θ (as in H_0 : $\mathbf{C}\boldsymbol{\theta} = \mathbf{h}$), then the degrees of freedom equal r, the number or rows in \mathbf{C} .
+More generally, if the null hypothesis imposes r linear restrictions on θ (as in $H_0 : \mathbf{C}\theta = \mathbf{h}$), then the degrees of freedom equal r.
 Another way to obtain the degrees of freedom is by counting the equal signs in the null hypothesis.